grekoskall/cybering/cybering/cybering-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

 This project uses ngx-cookie-service to manage user cookies.
 Please make sure the service is included in the node_modules by running the following command:

-    npm install ngx-cookie-service --save
+    npm install ngx-cookie-service --save and restart the Angular IDE.

 ## Development server